salesforce/codeceptjs-bdd/packages/codeceptjs-saucelabs/README.md

 This module uses WebDriverIO `wdio` to run tests on single/multi-browsers tests parallel on SauceLabs.

 If you are using [CodeceptJS-Cucumber](https://github.com/gkushang/codeceptjs-e2e/tree/master/packages/codeceptjs-cucumber) E2E framework, please skip the `Install` and `Usage` part as it is already integrated with it.
-You can diretly jump to [Run](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-saucelabs/README.md#run) to see how to run on Saucelabs.
+Please jump to [Run](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-saucelabs/README.md#run) to see how to execute tests on Saucelabs.

 ## Install